Wrongful Death

 • Two years from the date you discovered that the death was caused by negligence

 If your Hawaii wrongful death case is against a government entity, the deadline could be even shorter.
-This is why it’s so important to contact a knowledgeable lawyer as soon as possible.
+This is why contacting a knowledgeable lawyer is important as soon as possible.

-An experienced Hawaii wrongful death attorney will know exactly which local and federal laws apply to your case.
-The sooner you contact an attorney, the sooner he/she can review your case and determine if you have a valid wrongful death claim.
+An experienced Hawaii wrongful death lawyer will know which local and federal laws apply to your case.
+The sooner you contact an attorney, the earlier he/she can review your case and determine if you have a valid wrongful death claim.

 Our Awards